cloudera/hue/docs/user-guide/user-guide.md

 * The main app area, where the fun is ;)
 * A right Assistant panel for the current application.
 It’s now enabled for the editors, and in case of Hive for instance, it offers you a live help, a quick browse for the used tables in your query, and much more: if your Hue instance is connected to a SQL Optimizer service like Cloudera Navigator Optimizer, it can offer suggestions on your queries!
 * Various applications have been grouped into 4 main conceptual areas:

-* Editor: The goal of Hue’s Editor is to make data querying easy and productive.
-It focuses on SQL but also supports job submissions.
-It comes with an intelligent autocomplete, search & tagging of data and query assistance.
-* Browsers: Hue’s Browsers let you easily search, glance and perform actions on data or jobs in Cloud or on premise clusters.
-* Dashboard: Dashboards are an interactive way to explore your data quickly and easily.
-No programming is required and the analysis is done by drag & drops and clicks.
-* Scheduler: The application lets you build workflows and then schedule them to run regularly automatically.
-A monitoring interface shows the progress, logs and allow actions like pausing or stopping jobs.

 Learn more on the [The Hue 4 user interface in detail](http://gethue.com/the-hue-4-user-interface-in-detail/).